 - a.
 That the 9415-3 WREN is operated per this specification utilizing the CDC provided accessory power supply or its equivalent. - b.
-That a data format is employed fulfilling the requirements of the 9415-3 WREN outlines in Section 15.0. - c.
+That a data format is employed fulfilling the requirements of the 9415-3 WREN as outlined in Section 14. - c.
 That errors caused by media defects or host system failures are excluded from error rate computations.
-Refer to paragraph 9.0, Media Defect Recognition. - d.
-That power requirements as specified in paragraph 8.2 and system grounding requirements indicated in the installation instructions are met. - e.
+Refer to paragraph 8.0, Media Defect Recognition. - d.
+That power requirements are as specified in paragraph 7.2. - e.
 That all read/write operations are accomplished with the same physical orientation of the drive.
-(Refer to paragraph 8.5.1.) - f.
+(Refer to paragraph 7.5.1.) - f.
 That nominal strobe timing and no offset conditions are used.